-The City of Foster City has been working on repairs and maintenance of the Children's Room which required the library to close on August 23rd.
-The Children's Room will be closed from August 22nd until mid-September.
+The City of Foster City has been working on repairs and maintenance of the Children's Room which required that the library close on August 23.
+The Children's Room will be closed from August 22 until mid-September.
 Most materials in the Children's Room will be unavailable during the closure.
 Staff are working to make the closure smooth for all patrons by placing holds, adjusting program schedules and taking the book bike out to local schools with books to tide families over until the children's room reopens.